 Treasures of Ancient Egypt in British Museum

-There is no other place on Earth with a such a high concentration of man-made treasures than the British Museum in London.
-It's just un...
+There is no other place on Earth with such a high concentration of man-made treasures than the British Museum in London.
+It's just unbe...

-There is no other place on Earth with a such a high concentration of man-made treasures than the British Museum in London.
-It's just unbelievable how much artefacts British managed to collect from their former colonies and the rest of the world in the past 200-300 years.
-Numerous exhibitions at the British Museum give a pretty good idea of what the British Empire, the largest empire ever existed, once looked like.
+There is no other place on Earth with such a high concentration of man-made treasures than the British Museum in London.
+It's just unbelievable how many artifacts the British managed to collect from their former colonies and the rest of the world in the past 200-300 years.
+Numerous exhibitions at the British Museum give a pretty good idea of what the British Empire, the largest empire that ever existed, once looked like.
 The geography spans all six continents and countless epochs, cultures and civilizations.
 It's a must-see attraction while in London, and it's totally free!

 You'll likely need at least three days to fully appreciate the museum and visit its exhibits.
 But since I had a few hours only before I needed to take a train to the airport, I decided to focus on one particular exhibit - ancient Egypt.